How to Repair a Dishwasher That’s Not Cleaning Dishes

-Usually, simply cleaning the spray arm, filter and float will solve the problem
+Simply cleaning the spray arm, filter and float can solve your problems.

 Watch this video to learn how to troubleshoot a dishwasher that isn’t working properly:

 Before you start any work on the dishwasher, unplug it or turn off the power at the shutoff switch or main circuit panel.
 Test to see if the power is off by turning on the dishwasher and making sure it doesn’t run.
 You’ll also have to shut off the water before removing the inlet switch.
 Usually you’ll find a shutoff valve under the kitchen sink or in the basement or crawl space under the dishwasher.
 Otherwise, close the main water valve.